mjhanninen/not-entirely-bad-py/README.md

 ```

 Compile the dependencies requirements.
 (Although there is no need to this as
-the `requirements.txt` should already be up-to-date):
+the `requirements.txt` file should already be up-to-date):

 ```console
 $ pip-compile